EatRight Ontario Print Header

 Here's a list of foods which provide these specific nutrients.
 Calcium, protein and zinc are other common nutrients that vegetarians should watch.
 If you are a vegan and eat no animal products, disregard those foods which you would not eat.

-• vitamin B12: fortified soy, rice and almond drinks.
-Talk to a Registered Dietitian about the need for vitamin B12 supplements.
+• vitamin B12: fortified plant-based beverages nutritional yeast.
+Talk to a dietitian about the need for vitamin B12 supplements.

-• calcium: fortified soy, rice and almond drinks; calcium-enriched orange juice; dark green leafy vegetables; legumes (e.g. beans, dried peas, chickpeas and lentils); tofu set with calcium; tempeh;
+• calcium: fortified plant-based beverages; calcium-enriched orange juice; dark green leafy vegetables; legumes (e.g. beans, dried peas, chickpeas and lentils); tofu set with calcium; tempeh;

 • zinc: wheat germ; nuts; legumes (e.g. beans, dried peas, chickpeas and lentils)